georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 ### 1.1 State management with observable store services

 Effective state management is crucial in larger front-end applications.
 This scalable Angular app architecture was designed with observable store services as its main way of managing state.
 Observable stores are a state management solution implemented using RxJS to mimic Redux architecture.
-I described them in depth in my previous post about [State management in Angular with observable store services](/state-management-in-angular-with-observable-store-services/){:target='_blank'}.
-I recommend that you check it out before you continue reading this blog post.
+I described them in depth in my previous article about [State management in Angular with observable store services](/state-management-in-angular-with-observable-store-services/){:target='_blank'}.
+I recommend that you check it out before you continue reading this article.

 ### 1.2 Component based architecture